wouter215/Game-Ideas/Game Idea 1/The gameworld.md

 [Political corruption](https://en.wikipedia.org/wiki/Political_corruption) ranges from taking bribes to embezzlement to cronyism.
 There are still un-corrupt and un-corruptible politicians, but they are aging out of politics.

+### State Control

+The City government controls the City Net, all public services, the subway system, and many public housing buildings.

+Where it comes to lawmaking, the congress is failing to push back against the corporate lobbying.

+## The factions

+There are various "factions" for the game in The City, these are: The Corporations, The Government, The Public, The Press, The Public services, The Unions, The Criminal organizations, The Hackers, and the economic classes.

+NPCs can be part of multiple of these factions at once.

+### The Corporations